Evocargo/Lidar-Annotation-is-All-You-Need/README.md

 ### Conda

-Alternatively you can use conda on ubuntu 20.04 with python 3.8.
+Alternatively, you can use conda on Ubuntu 20.04 with Python 3.8.

 ```shell
 conda env create -f environment.yml